 AFS licensees can have authorisations for retail clients, wholesale clients, or both.
 Do you know the difference between retail and wholesale clients?
 Do you need retail authorisations on your licence?
 The answers to these questions are important to meeting your ongoing obligations, but are also a licensing trigger point.

 Retail client authorisations add a number of additional obligations as a licensee – PI insurance, internal dispute resolution, EDRS membership and advisory obligations (FoFA and best interests obligations etc).
-Your representatives will also need to meet the minimum educational and training requirements to provide financial product advice to retail clients each year (Professional Standards and FASEA requirements).
+Your representatives will also need to meet the minimum educational and training requirements to provide financial product advice to retail clients each year (Professional Standards requirements).
 Providing financial product advice to retail clients can be discussed at length here.
 It is important to know how this affects your business, licence conditions, and the additional requirements at the application stage.

 Still have questions?